I found it on one of my tech blogs, and they're so mad.

 It was all the same.

-Conservative talk radio stood out major way because it was so, so different.
+No matter what source you consulted, conservative talk radio stood out major way because it was so, so different.

-And to people on the left Democrat politicians, they were stymied by it.
+And to people on the left, Democrat politicians, they were stymied by it.

-Here's the the next clip where she continues about how shocking all these people from the right wing were and how frightened they were and how they had to deal with it.
+Here's the next clip where she continues about how shocking all these people from the right wing were and how frightened they were and how they had to deal with it.

 You don't have any counterbalance to this incredible 24-hour a day hate.